 - Information will be provided in the language in which it is held or in such other language that is legally required.
 Where the College is legally required to translate any information, it will do so.

-- Individuals who require information in formats other than those specified in the Guide to Information may request the information in those formats by contacting the Director of IT.
+- Individuals who require information in formats other than those specified in the Guide to Information may request the information in those formats by contacting the Information Services Manager.
 The College reserves the right to charge for the provision of information in alternative formats and may refuse to do so.

 - Obligations under disability and discrimination legislation and any other legislation to provide information in other forms and formats will be adhered to when providing information in accordance with the Publication Scheme.
-If you would like the Guide to Information, or any of the information which it covers, in a more accessible format, please contact the Director of IT to discuss additional ways in which the information may be made available to you (see below for contact details).
+If you would like the Guide to Information, or any of the information which it covers, in a more accessible format, please contact the Information Services Manager to discuss additional ways in which the information may be made available to you (see below for contact details).

 Charges for information